labelexe/Lotto-Draw-Machine/README.md

 For more information please visit the [Okta Website](https://www.okta.com/) for more information.

-My CDN [OBEYi](https://auth.obeyi.com/) is the Security Provider, the CDN and TSL Cerficates are Powered by CloudFlare.
+My CDN [OBEYi](https://auth.obeyi.com/) is the Security Provider, the CDN and TSL Certificates are Powered by CloudFlare.

 For more information please visit the [CloudFlare Website](https://www.cloudflare.com/) for more information.